Electron Configuration for Titanium (Ti2+,Ti3+,Ti4+ ions)

 4 | N | 32 |

-The maximum electron holding capacity in K orbit is 2n2 = 2 × 12 = 2. - For L orbit, n = 2.
+- Let, n = 1 for K orbit.
+So, the maximum electron holding capacity in the K orbit is 2n2 = 2 × 12 = 2 electrons.

-The maximum electron holding capacity in L orbit is 2n2 = 2 × 22 = 8. - n=3 for M orbit.
+- n = 2, for L orbit.
+The maximum electron holding capacity in the L orbit is 2n2 = 2 × 22 = 8 electrons.

-The maximum electron holding capacity in M orbit is 2n2 = 2 × 32 = 18. - n=4 for N orbit.
+- n=3 for M orbit.
+The maximum electron holding capacity in the M orbit is 2n2 = 2 × 32 = 18 electrons.

-The maximum electron holding capacity in N orbit is 2n2 = 2 × 42 = 32.
+- n=4 for N orbit.
+The maximum electron holding capacity in N orbit is 2n2 = 2 × 42 = 32 electrons.

 Therefore, the maximum electron holding capacity in the first shell is two, the second shell is eight and the 3rd shell can have a maximum of eighteen electrons.

 The atomic number is the number of electrons in that element.
 The atomic number of titanium is 22.
 That is, the number of electrons in titanium is twenty-two.
 Therefore, the titanium atom will have two electrons in the first shell, and eight in the 2nd shell.

 According to Bohr’s formula, the third orbit will have twelve electrons but the third orbit of titanium will have ten electrons and the remaining two electrons will be in the fourth orbit.
+Therefore, the order of the number of electrons in each shell of the titanium atom is 2, 8, 10, 2.

-Electron configuration of titanium through orbital
+Electron configuration of Titanium through orbital

 Atomic energy shells are subdivided into sub-energy levels.
 These sub-energy levels are also called orbital.
 The most probable region of electron rotation around the nucleus is called the orbital.